mdeagen/nmcuration/in-progress/Natarajan_2013_Macromolecules/README.md

 > How are particle surface energy values stored in the schema?
 Surface treatment of particles is an integral component of this work to control dispersion of nanoparticles by tuning surface energy.

-### Issue 3
+### Issue 4

->Unfortunately, your conversion job xmlconv-nGTWhPLa3VGFsjhf9u4b1G was not successful.
+>Unfortunately, your conversion job xmlconv-7Pw8hkyKhhSapExahhi1Nc was not successful.
 >job result code: 21
->error messages: [XML Schema Validation Error] Element 'value': '60−80' is not a valid value of the atomic type 'xs:double', should be a number.
+>error messages: [XML Schema Validation Error] Element 'Description': This element is not expected.
+Expected is ( File )

-**Error:** The value in the Excel cell describing sample thickness is not of type double (the author reported a range of 60-80 to convey uncertainty in sample thickness measurement)
+**Error:** Sample contains no image, and hence no filename.
+However, master template contains image description, etc. related to other samples in the dataset that do have images.

-**Workaround:** Replace value with the average (70), and keep this issue open so that it may be addressed in future improvements to curation process
+**Fix:** Modify code to print blank strings "" to these cells in the "6.
+Microstructure" sheet if there is no image associated with the sample

 ---